Khabibulix/Khabibulix/README.md

  Cybersecurity and Knitting

 - 🌱 I’m currently learning ...
-Python, webscraping, basic syntax and maybe some Pygame next Linux and Kali Linux.
+Python, webscraping, basic syntax and maybe some Pygame next.

+- I understand ...
+HTML
+CSS
+Javascript

 - 💞️ I’m looking to collaborate on ...
 Beginner projects in Python